-Operator (\ref{Theta_m2}) is the operator analogous to (\ref{Theta}) but acting in the space of indices $\zA$ enumerating gauge invariant functions $\theta^\zA$ disentangled from the full set of $\theta^\ccza$.
-Note that it is defined in terms of the Green's function of the gauge-fixed operator $\hat F_{\zI\zJ}$ of the parental theory with a source $\lambda_\zA$ (at gauge invariant observable $\theta^\zA$).
+The operator (\ref{Theta_m2}) is analogous to (\ref{Theta}), but it is acting in the space of indices $\zA$ which enumerate gauge-invariant functions $\theta^\zA$ disentangled from the full set of $\theta^\ccza$.
+Note that it is defined in terms of the Green's function of the gauge-fixed operator $\hat F_{\zI\zJ}$ of the parental theory with a source $\lambda_\zA$ (at gauge-invariant observable $\theta^\zA$).
 The presence of such source term in parental theory may be interpreted as going off shell and performing one-loop calculations on the family of backgrounds $\hat S_{,\zI} =\lambda_\zA \theta^\zA_{,\zI}$, which (together with $\theta^\zA(\varphi^\zI)=0$ conditions) specify saddle points of (\ref{restricted2}).
 This is in accordance with the fact that solutions of these background equations cover all possible backgrounds of the restricted theory.
-To compare $Z_{\rm restricted}^{\rm 1-loop}$ and $\hat Z^{\rm 1-loop}$ in (\ref{restricted10}) these objects of course should be calculated on the same backgrounds.\footnote{According to rather generic assumptions on restriction conditions $\theta^\za=0$ (see discussion in Sect.\ref{SSect:restricted_reduced}) Lagrange multipliers $\lambda^\za$ and thus $\lambda^\zA$ are expressible in terms of background fields.
+To compare $Z_{\rm restricted}^{\rm 1-loop}$ and $\hat Z^{\rm 1-loop}$ in (\ref{restricted10}) these objects of course should be calculated on the same backgrounds.\footnote{According to rather generic assumptions on restriction conditions $\theta^\za=0$ (see discussion in Sec.\,\ref{SSect:Restricted_and_Reduced_Reps}) the Lagrange multipliers $\lambda^\za$, and thus $\lambda^\zA$, are expressible in terms of the background fields.
 In direct analogy with (\ref{lambda_eq_lin}) here $\lambda_\zA(\varphi)=\hat S_{,\zI}(\varphi) \theta^\zI_\zA (\varphi)$ for $\theta^\zI_\zA (\varphi)$ being dual to $\theta^\zA_{,\zI}$.}

-Another important observation confirming the consistency of the relation (\ref{restricted10}) is that the additional factor depending on the matrix $\hat\varTheta^{\zA\zB}$ and this matrix itself are independent on shell of the choice of gauge, $\delta_{(\chi,\varkappa)}\hat\varTheta^{\zA\zB}=0$, which can be checked by using the Ward identities for $\hat F^{-1\,\zI\zJ}$ derived above.
+Another important observation confirming the consistency of the relation (\ref{restricted10}) is that the additional factor depending on the matrix $\HIDE{\hat}\varTheta^{\zA\zB}$ and this matrix itself are independent on shell of the choice of gauge, $\delta_{(\chi,\varkappa)}\HIDE{\hat}\varTheta^{\zA\zB}=0$, which can be checked by using the Ward identities for $\hat F^{-1\,\zI\zJ}$ derived above.